 Chargebee will be notified of the verification via webhook.

 If you want to add or update a verified bank account on Chargebee from Stripe via API, check out this solution article .

-After the customer has accepted the Authorization agreement and her bank account has been added and verified, she is ready to make ACH payments, and you are ready to receive them.
+After the customer has accepted the Authorization agreement and the bank account has been added and verified, they are ready to make ACH payments, and you are ready to receive them.